 Located in the NW of Brixham, this tiny cove is accessed via a short steep track adjacent to the holiday village or via the coast path from Freshwater Quarry

-A limited number of car parking spaces are availble on the access road and nearby or use the longstay park at Freshwater Quarry and take a 15 minute walk
+A limited number of car parking spaces are availble on the access road and nearby or use the longstay car park at Freshwater Quarry and take a 15 minute walk

 The beach is tiny, vertially non-existent at some high tides.
 It consist of some gravel and pebbles but can be very popular in the summer